CuongZ/APKInstallTCGM/README.md

 Version 2.0

 # Changelogs
-+ [Version 2.0] Cleaned up the code and improved UI
++ [Version 2.1] Cleaned up the code and improved UI
 + You now can type your APK name to install your app, instead of changing apps name to app.apk
++ Now you can install apk have size over 1GB with "adb install -s" method.
++ New Feature: Force close progress ADB when the script "Check compoment-Step" and when the install is completed.

 # What's this app work?
 + Install another app, game in Tencent Gaming Buddy